 Apice for Artists welcomes Susan Kooi for a solo presentation.
-Starting point for the conversation is a curiosity which arouses when seeing in Kooi’s work an evolutionary transformation of existential phenomena – accommodating its elusive idea of time and space with anchored meaning – causing a physical recurrence of alienated objects and situations in their present surroundings.
+Starting point for the conversation is a curiosity which arouses when seeing in Kooi’s work an evolutionary transformation of existential phenomena.
+Accommodating an elusive idea of time and space, her images cause a physical recurrence of alienated objects and situations in their present surroundings.

-DA: Your fascination with the origins of life and the development of humans in particular roots in the position of mediating between two realities – the physical world of the here and now and the mental perception of the past or the future.
-How does this perception of time relates to you making images?
+DA: Your fascination with the origins of life and the development of humans in particular, roots in the position of mediating between two realities: the physical world of the here and now and the mental perception of the past or the future.
+How does this perception of time relates to the making process?

 SK: I make the image of course in this world of the senses.
 I did that quite consious before, with stones that turned out to be soft and skin-like when holding them.
 But also with the weaving of an an image of an early humanoid attacking a hurt of baboons in thick wool.
 It’s an image but also a physical present object.
 In the case of this new work, ‘Pterodaustro’, is a fragmented creature that i put into the space as flat pieces, but which have the potential of becoming something 3 dimensional in people’s mind.
 Each piece can be and remind of things on itself, plus the installation as a whole gives the possibiliby to combine all the pieces and construct this animal back alive, in your mind.
 Also the 5 boxes on the walls (Blue Earth, Cosmis Black, Man(n) Sucht, Arrowhead and …), have the potential of forming a narrative apart and together.
 I think in previous works I was more focussed on making things inside my head real into the physical world, while this work is in a sense more focussed on the bridge from the physical image to the viewers imagination.
 This creatures has before been fantasised about.
 Once it was existing and alive.
 Then it died out and and scattered into pieces: the fossilised bones, that people found and put together again many years later.
 All sort of myths came out if this, like dragons, just by constructing these bones together in some way and then imagine the rest.
 Pterodaustro is said to be the ancestor of the flamingo, they had a similair diet and is therefor portraited as pink.
 Now this one is deconstructed once more, and as loose pieces, open to imagination again.